mbari-org/vars-query-vue/docs/doc_07_recordeddate.md

   ![Configuration](assets/images/date_calendar.png)

+Recorded dates are automatically added to the query once added in their respective entry fields.
+Each field can be removed by clicking the **“x”** that appears when hovering over this field.

 If all constraints have been specified, press the <span style="color:#2095f2;">**blue search button**</span> on the floating banner to run your query.

 ![Configuration](assets/images/search_button.png)